-- 3.16 Overall the site is very well contained and its shape and positioning relative to existing housing and the prison provides an opportunity to round off development of this part of the village and create a clearly defined built edge.
-Molyneaux Avenue, immediately to the west, offers a clear barrier to future development and guards against urban sprawl.
-With extensive existing boundary planting, Molyneaux Avenue and the former airfield beyond, new development at the site would have very little impact on the openness of the Green Belt or the purposes of including land within it. - 3.17 In summary, given the landscape and visual context of the site, it is considered that the site has the capacity to accommodate an appropriate amount of change in the context of the wider Green Belt designation and local landscape context.
+3.16 Overall the site is very well contained and its shape and positioning relative to existing housing and the prison provides an opportunity to round off development of this part of the village and create a clearly defined built edge.
+Molyneaux Avenue, immediately to the west, offers a clear barrier to future development and

+3.17 In summary, given the landscape and visual context of the site, it is considered that the site has the capacity to accommodate an appropriate amount of change in the context of the wider Green Belt designation and local landscape context.